ajay9634/Ajay-prefix/README.md

 ## ✨ Note -

-Latest winlator bionic unofficial are fixed for Ajay prefix. [commit  jhinzuo fork](https://github.com/jhinzuo/winlator/commit/a56df50efc8541a044a674c1356b6b9481074ff7)  [commit pissblaster dev](wait)
+Latest winlator bionic unofficial are fixed for Ajay prefix by pissblaster dev.

 Some emulators (like Winlator's Bionic